Topics in String Theory and Quantum Gravity: String theory I. Bosonic string

-We review the basic features of the bosonic string \cite{Green-Schwarz-Witten,Kaku,Lust-Theisen}.
-We start with the case of a free relativistic point particle in Minkowski space.
-The action for such a system is constructed by taking the simplest Lorentz invariant we can associate with the particle's trajectory, that is, the length of its world-line.
-Then if the particle moves in Minkowski space along the world-line $x^{\mu}(s)$ with $s$ being the proper time, the action functional is given by When dealing with strings we have a one-dimensional object, whose points we parametrize by a coordinate $\sigma$ running from $0$ to $\pi$, in a $d$-dimensional Minkowski space (the target space).
-Its time evolution is represented by a two-dimensional surface, the world-sheet of the string.
-This two-dimensional surface is parametrized by two coordinates $(\sigma,\tau)$, the first one being that introduced to label the points on the string and $\tau$ playing the role of the proper time in the case of the point particle.
-The embedding of the world-sheet in Minkowski space is described by $d$ functions $X^{\mu}(\sigma,\tau)$ which form a vector under Lorentz transformations in the target space.
+Strings, on the other hand, are one-dimensional objects in a $d$-dimensional Minkowski space (called its target space) whose points are parametrized by a coordinate~$\sigma$ running from~$0$ to~$\pi$.
+If a particle's time evolution is described by its one-dimensional world-line, strings sweeps a two-dimensional surface in Minkowski space-time, known as the string's world-sheet, parametrized by two coordinates~$(\sigma,\tau)$.
+The first one is the one already introduced to label the points on the string, while $\tau$ plays a role analog to the world-line parameter of the point particle.
+Thus, the string world-sheet is described by a set of~$d$ functions,~$X^{\mu}(\sigma,\tau)$, transforming as a vector under Lorentz transformations in the target space.

-Now we construct the action functional for the bosonic string by similarity with the case of the relativistic particle: we will the action to be proportional to the area of the world-sheet swept out by the string.
-The metric induced on the world-sheet by that of the target space is
+To construct an action functional for the bosonic string, we do as with the relativistic particle and take the action to be proportional to the area of the world-sheet swept out by the string.
+To write it we notice that the metric induced on the world-sheet by the target space Minkowski metric (its pullback) is